Paris via Beirut! Liverpool fans set for another Champions League trip to remember | Goal.com

 “It gave me chills,” the Dutchman told GOAL.
 “I saw it after lunch and I was so excited, I just wanted to get out there, get the trophy and party with them.”

 There will, after much discussion and plenty of back and forth with the French authorities, be another ‘BOSS’ event on Saturday.
-It will take place at Cours de Vincennes in the east of the city, with the likes of Jamie Webster, Kieran Molyneux and Timo Tierney all scheduled to perform.
+It will take place at Cours de Vincennes in the east of the city, with the likes of Jamie Webster, Kieran Molyneux and Timo Tierney, as well as the Lightning Seeds and Cast frontman John Power, all scheduled to perform.

 “We’re delighted to get it sorted,” says Nicolson.
 “After the success of Kyiv and Madrid, it would have been a crying shame if we had not been able to have another afternoon to remember in Paris.
 Hopefully everyone can enjoy themselves now.”